Tambourine Bay Park to Warraroon Reserve Walk

 Tambourine Bay Park

-Dogs can go off-leash in the open green area within Tambourine Bay Park, outside the playground and picnic area.
+Dogs are allowed off-leash in the open grassy area, except within the playground and picnic area.

 2. Tambourine Bay

-From the park, the trail continues past Tambourine Bay, with several benches where you can sit and take in the lovely water views.
+From the park, the trail continues past Tambourine Bay, where several benches offer a perfect spot to sit and enjoy the water views.

 Tambourine Bay